CAHLR/xBKT/README.md

 ```

-You may also see the following error while running `make`
+You may see the following error while running `make`
 ```
     make: g++-4.9: No such file or directory
 ```

+Try `gcc --version` in your terminal.
+If a version exists, you already have gcc installed.
+This error may be due to an incorrect version of gcc being called.
+In order to change the gcc version in `Makefile`, update the `CXX` variable.
+For example, you may need to change `CXX=g++-4.9` to `CXX=g++-5`, depending on the version you set up.

-If you see this error, you need to download gcc49.
+If a version does not exist, you  may need to download gcc49.
 This can be downloaded with [brew](http://brew.sh/).

 These steps would allow you to set up gcc49.
 Run the following commands
 ```